veroBG/veroBG/README.md

 # Hello I'm Verito!

-Hi! 😁 I'm Veronica, eighth semester student of Systems Engineering, mainly this was not the career I wanted to study, but I have learned many things that have made the systems become part of my life; here I leave you some things I've been able to learn from them:
+Hi! 😁 I'm Veronica,student of Systems Engineering, mainly this was not the career I wanted to study, but I have learned many things that have made the systems become part of my life; here I leave you some things I've been able to learn from them:

  - 🤓 I am very good when I put my mind to it.
  - 📚 I like to learn by myself.